 The Law School has long emphasized the importance of leadership skills in a legal career and we recently increased our commitment to this important area.

-We offer a number of courses designed, in part, to teach leadership.
-Formal leadership skills training is introduced in the Lawyering Program during the 1L year.
-Throughout the 1L year, Lawyering students collaborate in small teams, evaluate their own performance and that of others, and develop interpersonal communication skills while learning to solve problems and acquire professional judgment.
-For 2L and 3L students, the Law School offers a variety of simulation courses, clinics, and seminars that involve collaborative learning and delve deeply into skills-based components.
+Formal leadership training is introduced in the Lawyering Program during 1L year, and students are encouraged to take an Emotional Intelligence (EQ) Assessment that will help them determine and develop the skills they need to become effective leaders.
+For 2L and 3L students, we offer a variety of simulation courses, clinics, and seminars that involve collaborative learning and delve deeply into skills-based components.

 In addition, the AnBryce Scholarship Program, Furman Public Policy Scholarship, Jacobson Leadership Program in Law and Business, and Root-Tilden-Kern Program offer scholarships to students who demonstrate an aptitude for leadership.

 Professors Helen Scott and Gerald Rosenfeld direct the Mitchell Jacobson Leadership Program in Law and Business, which includes competitive scholarships and a dedicated mentor network that connects students to leaders in their field of interest.